 8. High Availability

 There are many high availability features available in SQL Server.
 When these features are requested by your user, you could simply set all these up by automated using simple scripting.
-Examples include failover clustering
+Examples include failover clustering and database mirroring.

 There are other features related to database high availability like Log Shipping, Replication and so on that can also be automated using scripting.
 If you use SQL Server management studio, you would have noticed that there is a SCRIPT option in almost every objects that are displayed: